ajmarkow/cult_directors/README.md

 PUT -> Updates a specific director's entry in the application.

-Returns JSON about a director, including Name, Birthday, List of Movies, and Summary about them.
+Get -> Returns JSON about a specific director, including Name, Birthday, List of Movies, and Summary about them.

 DELETE -> Removes/destroys a director's entry from the application model and database.

+/movies

+To this endpoint you can make the following request types with this list of parameters:

+GET -> Returns an index of all movies

+POST -> Adds a new movie to the database.

+    Parameters Needed
+    title - as a string .
+Should be the movie's full name.
+    Year-released - in YYYY-MM-DD format.
+This can be updated later on if it is initially entered incorrectly. summary - as a string.
+Explains basic plot of movie, thinks that make it unique or a cult classic.

+/movie

+PUT -> Updates a specific movie's entry in the application.

+Get -> Returns JSON about a selected movie, including Title, Year Released, A Summary, and a Director ID.

+DELETE -> Removes/destroys a movie's entry from the application model and database.

 ## API Docs